thesagarchavan/k6-docker-demo-simple/README.md

 # Run tests with the k6 docker instance
-Run tests with the k6 docker container with minimal efforts
+Run tests with the k6 docker container with minimal effort.
+K6 is a great tool to perform load testing, stress testing.
+The documentation is available at [Grafana official website](https://grafana.com/docs/k6/latest/) and [k6 website](https://k6.io/docs/).

 1. [Write a test script](#script-to-run)
 2. [Build and run k6](#build-and-run-k6-container)